 Introduction to Physical Geology is the science of the earth, the materials that make up the earth and the forces and processes that shape the earth.
-Topics for this course will include minerals, rocks, earth's internal structure, plate tectonics, geologic structures the rock cycle, and surface/subsurface processes.
-This course is to be taken concurrently with a laboratory/field course, SI 105L, where students will conduct laboratory and field investigation that will reinforce the course topics and expose students to Guam's complex geologic history.
+Topics for this course will include minerals, rocks, earth's internal structure, plate tectonics, geologic structures, the rock cycle, and surface/subsurface processes.
+This course is to be taken concurrently with a laboratory/field course, SI105L, where students will conduct laboratory and field investigation that will reinforce the course topics and expose students to Guam's complex geologic history.
 Course offering: As needed.
+Prerequisites: EN100R, EN100W, or placement into EN110.

-Prerequisites: EN100R, EN100W Co-requisite: SI105L
+Co-requisite: SI105L